Energy and Mineral Resources

 - Democrats support efforts to increase these rates and make oil companies pay their fair share to the American people; Republicans are trying to make sure these obsolete rates don’t change.

-- Oil and gas companies currently hold 47.5 million acres of leases on public land that aren’t producing oil and gas – an area larger than the State of Washington.
+- Oil and gas companies currently hold 26.1 million acres of leases on public land that aren’t producing oil and gas – an area larger than the State of Kentucky.

-- Companies also had over 5,919 approved but unused permits to drill new wells on Federal and Indian land as of the end of September 2014 – equivalent to roughly two full years of drilling activity.
+- Companies held 7,950 approved but unused permits to drill new wells on Federal and Indian land as of the end of September 2016 – equivalent to over nine full years of drilling activity at 2016 rates.

 - Democrats believe that oil companies need to diligently develop those areas they already have access to before attempting to drill in sensitive or pristine areas that are better used for recreation, wildlife protection, or conservation.